ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 $UseCookieSession$
     Indicates that the SESSION-CODE is contained in the VirtelSession cookie.

 The VirtelSession cookie should be generated by Javascript as shown in the example below.
-This function may be added to the custom.js script (see :ref:`“Site customization of Javascript functions” <#_V457UG_customization_javascript_functions>`):
+This function may be added to the custom Javascript script (see :ref:`“Site customization of Javascript functions” <#_V457UG_customization_Javascript_functions>`):

 ::